Yawen17/NYC_uber/README.md

 Map fare card history to subway stations' total counts

 One subway station has multiple remote card stations that passangers can swipe their card on.
 Hence the first step is to merge all the affiliated remote stations (DB-swipes) into one subway station they belong to (DB-station).
-Each subway station has one specific geographic location.
+Each subway station has one specific geographic location ploted by Geopy.

-### 2. Key of Geo Locations
+### 2. Key of Geo locations
 The most critical step is to assign Uber pickup locations to the neareast surrounding subway station.
-This can be done by matching each pickup location to all subway stations one at a time.
+This can be done by in Geopy, matching each pickup location to all subway stations one at a time.
 By calculating and comparing all the results, python select the shortest distance between two points and match a subway station.
 All Uber pickup locations are matched up with their nearest subway station.
 We then calculate the average distance from nearest MTA station to Uber pick-up locations.
 Distances are outputs in this regard.

 ### 3. Key of dates
 Merge the weekly data of DB-swipes into monthly data, identical to the DB-Uber timeline.